Ymihalopoulos/Hello_World/README.md

 # Hello_World
 Welcome to my first Repository!
+In this repository I will introduce you to my coding and how to use them for your benefit.

 ## Introduction
 - How to Read Code (Introduction to Code)